ggonnella/fastsubtrees/docs/CLI.md

 to the already existing tree.
 Either a single node in the form of a leaf node or multiple nodes as an internal node can be added in this case.

+It must be noted that once a user has generated attribute files as mentioned in the following section, it is important to pass the names of those attribute files with `--attrs` option, so that the attribute files could also be updated with the new subtree values.

 The user needs to provide two parameters as input along with an optional parameter to run this script:
 - `tree`: File containing the tree that has to be updated.